Continuing Education Activity

-Females diagnosed with primary amenorrhea that is associated with all forms of gonadal failure and hypergonadotropic hypogonadism require cyclic estrogen and progestogen therapy for the initiation, maturation, and maintenance of secondary sexual characteristics.
+Females diagnosed with primary amenorrhea associated with all forms of gonadal failure and hypergonadotropic hypogonadism require cyclic estrogen and progestogen therapy for the initiation, maturation, and maintenance of secondary sexual characteristics.

 Therapeutic measures should aim to target the underlying cause or primary amenorrhea.

-(5) Individuals diagnosed with Kallman syndrome or with other etiologies for hypothalamic amenorrhea may be treated with hormone replacement therapy.
+- Individuals diagnosed with Kallman syndrome or other etiologies for hypothalamic amenorrhea may be treated with hormone replacement therapy.

-If a female's karyotype contains the Y chromosome, for example, as in gonadal dysgenesis, gonad removal should be performed to prevent tumors.
+If a female's karyotype contains the Y chromosome, such as gonadal dysgenesis, gonad removal should be performed to prevent tumors.

 The differential diagnoses are as follows: